Representation For Injured Pedestrians

 There are four possible liable parties when a pedestrian is injured in a crosswalk:

-- Driver: The driver of the vehicle, of course, can be held liable if he did not yield the right-of-way to the pedestrian.
+- Driver: The driver of the vehicle, of course, can be held liable if they did not yield the right of way to the pedestrian.

 - Municipality: The municipality in charge of maintaining the roadway can be found liable for a poorly designed intersection, a broken stoplight, poor lighting, a stop sign obscured by foliage, a pothole, oil spilled on the pavement, etc.